Table of Content

 Please feel free to share your thoughts and we can discuss it over a cup of coffee.

 HTTP Error 500.30 is a generic startup failure thrown by the ASP.NET Core Module when your application cannot launch.
 In practice, this means the server attempted to start the app (in-process), but the process failed (often silently).
-Developers typically see a blank IIS error page stating “HTTP Error 500.30 – ASP.NET Core app failed to start”, with no clear detail.
+ASP.NET Developers typically see a blank IIS error page stating “HTTP Error 500.30 – ASP.NET Core app failed to start”, with no clear detail.
 This guide walks through symptoms, causes, and platform-specific fixes based on authoritative sources (Microsoft docs, community answers, etc.).
 We cover IIS, Kestrel, Azure, Linux/Docker contexts, and include troubleshooting steps (logs, code changes), code examples, and a summary table of related errors.

 ASP.NET Core 500.30 usually occurs immediately on launch.
 Typical symptoms include: